Skip to main content

 1. Simplified tax slabs and computations

-4. Limitations: No major deductions like HRA, 80C, or LTA, which affect taxpayers with significant investments.
+The limitations of this tax regime are that there are no major deductions like HRA, Section 123 (previously 80C), or LTA, which affect taxpayers with significant investments.

-1. Availability of multiple deductions/exemptions (HRA, LTA, 80C, home loan interest)
+1. Availability of multiple deductions/exemptions (HRA, LTA, Section 123, home loan interest)

 2. Lower tax liability for taxpayers with high investments or expenses